 - Network segmentation: This practice reduces the all-access approach that many businesses follow.
 Enabling strict rules for each network segment means only specific actions would be allowed and a select number of approved users would be granted access.

-- Use of virtual private networks (VPNs): VPNs hide users’ IP addresses and create a secure tunnel encrypting their online traffic.
-Their use should be a standard practice within an office and readily available to remote employees when using their cloud account and accessing work files and data.
+- Virtual private networks (VPNs): VPNs hide users’ IP addresses and create a secure tunnel encrypting their online traffic.
+Their use should be a standard practice within an office and readily available to remote employees when using their cloud accounts and accessing work files and data.

 - Cloud audits: Not only can this assessment determine the cloud’s computing performance, but it can also check established controls and best practices regarding identity and access management, data backup and recovery, and vendor management.
 Audits can scan for potential unauthorized access and ensure everyone is following compliance rules.

 If you liken cloud computing to driving a car, you can stick to the speed limit, wear your seatbelt, and drive safely — all of which reduce your risk of an accident — but nothing can eliminate the chance that a crash may still happen.
 So, the same holds for business leaders and the cloud.
 You should know about the top risks of cloud computing and establish secure protocols and best practices to protect your business, data and employees and reduce their risk of security incidents.
 This won’t protect everything from every scenario, but at least you won’t be a reckless driver.